Council Tax reduction change of circumstances

 We will from time to time visit you in your home to check that the information given on your latest application form is still correct.
 You will be asked to confirm the details and you may also be asked to provide proof of information.

-The Visiting Officers will provide proof of their identity.
+The Locality Officers will provide proof of their identity.
 If they do not produce this you should not let them into your home.